Grelling–Nelson paradox

-The Grelling–Nelson paradox is an antinomy, or a semantic self-referential paradox, concerning the applicability to itself of the word "heterological", meaning "inapplicable to itself".
-It was formulated in 1908 by Kurt Grelling and Leonard Nelson, and is sometimes mistakenly attributed to the German philosopher and mathematician Hermann Weyl.

-It is thus occasionally called Weyl's paradox and Grelling's paradox.
+The Grelling–Nelson paradox arises from the question of whether the term "non-self-descriptive" is self-descriptive.
+It was formulated in 1908 by Kurt Grelling and Leonard Nelson, and is sometimes mistakenly attributed to the German philosopher and mathematician Hermann Weyl thus occasionally called Weyl's paradox or Grelling's paradox.
 It is closely related to several other well-known paradoxes, in particular, the barber paradox and Russell's paradox.

-The paradox
+It is an antinomy, or a semantic self-referential paradox.

+Paradox

 Suppose one interprets the adjectives "autological" and "heterological" as follows: